Tantalor93/dnspyre/README.md

   -s, --server="127.0.0.1"     DNS server IP:port to test.
 IPv6 is also supported, for example '[fddd:dddd::]:53'.
 Also DoH servers are supported such as `https://1.1.1.1/dns-query`, when such server is provided, the benchmark automatically switches to
                                the use of DoH.
 Note that path on which DoH server handles requests (like `/dns-query`) has to be provided as well.
   -t, --type=A ...
 Query type.
 Repeatable flag.
 If multiple query types are specified then each query will be duplicated for each type.
-  -n, --number=1               How many times the provided queries are repeated.
+  -n, --number=NUMBER          How many times the provided queries are repeated.
 Note that the total number of queries issued = types*number*concurrency*len(queries).
   -c, --concurrency=1          Number of concurrent queries to issue.
   -l, --rate-limit=0           Apply a global questions / second rate limit.
       --query-per-conn=0       Queries on a connection before creating a new one.
 0: unlimited